 Teaching in units of study means that you teach an entire unit on each writing genre rather than moving back and forth between the genres throughout the year.

 I used to go back and forth between genres.
-One week we would write an informational report.
-The next week we would be writing opinion letters.
-Then we might do some fiction stories and a month later we would be writing another informational report.
+One week, we would write an informational report.
+The next week, we would be writing opinion letters.
+Then we might do some fiction stories, and a month later, we would write another informational report.